We are talking about liquor. Medicinal liquor. The stuff that generations of sick folks depended upon before the invention of dextromethorphan.

 It’s time to handle this the all natural way.
 What did our ancestors do when a head cold/flu/sinus crap got ahold of them?
 They used what the Good Lord gave them.
-Honey, lemon, and whiskey.
+Honey, lemon, peppermint (for flavor) and whiskey.

 Grandma’s cough medicine is 4 ingredients: peppermint, honey, lemon, and liquor/whiskey.
-I don’t think it really matters.
+I don’t think it really matters which liquor you use.
+My family always used a dark whiskey/ bourbon.
 The point is NOT to get so drunk you can’t stand.
 Why these 4 things?

 - Honey coats the throat, is anti-bacterial and builds the immune system.
 It can also be used for burns and keeps infection away.
-It probably does the same for flu outbreak.
-It draws pus out of wounds and sores.
+Honey also draws pus out of wounds and sores.

 - Lemon provides Vitamin C and helps the liver cleanse the body.
 Lemon is one of the best foods for the liver because it cuts through mucous which often accompanies colds.
 It is also alkaline once it’s ingested which is especially good while fighting flu and coughs.